pau1ie/CuriousDBA/content/post/GitLabBuildingContainerWithAutoDevops.md

 In the University we [have our own instance](https://gitlab.developers.cam.ac.uk/explore) of [GitLab](https://gitlab.com/explore/).
 This is actually quite a complex piece of software.
-In addition to hosting git projects, it supports automation of the build and deploy phasess, which is quite useful.
+In addition to hosting git projects, it supports automation of the build and deploy phases, which is quite useful.
 This is what I will use to orchestrate the build and deploy of an application.